Angela Harding

 Angela Harding (born June 1960) is an English wildlife printmaker and illustrator.
-She has illustrated her own books and those of other authors, and has made many book covers.
+She has illustrated her own books and those of other authors, and has designed many book covers.
+She makes prints in media including etching and drypoint, and more recently also linocut.

 Early life and education

 Angela Harding was born in June 1960, in Stoke-on-Trent, Staffordshire. the middle of three daughters to Stephen and Joan Harding.
 Her father was a headteacher and her mother taught pottery.
 All three sisters went to art college.
-She was educated at the Roman Catholic girls' school St Dominic's Grammar School in Stoke, the same school as Anthea Turner.
+She was educated at the Roman Catholic girls' school St Dominic's Grammar School in Stoke.

 Harding studied Fine Art at Leicester Polytechnic, where she achieved a first class degree.
 She then took a master's degree in Fine Art at Nottingham Polytechnic.

 Career

 Harding makes sketches in the field, often by the sea such as in Fair Isle.

 After leaving university, Harding rode a bicycle around Britain and travelled on a Magic Bus from London to Athens, a trip funded by the sale of work from her graduation show.
 She then spent 20 years working in the art world, including teaching and consultancy.

-She works from her home as an English wildlife printmaker and illustrator.
+She works from her home as a wildlife printmaker and illustrator.
 She makes sketches in the field, developing these into print designs in her studio.
 Her work frequently combines drawings of places in Britain that she has visited with motifs of birds or animals.
 She states that she feels connected to the sea, whether sailing in East Anglia, walking the coast in Cornwall, or cycling in Shetland, especially Fair Isle.

 Harding has made prints from 1982 onwards in a variety of media including etching and drypoint.
 More recently she has moved mainly to linocut or vinyl cut and silkscreen printing.